boxenergie/script_Pi/README.md

 How to use
 =================

-To use this script on your raspberry :
+To use the boxenergie on your raspberry (**in /home directory**) :

 `bash <(curl -sL https://raw.githubusercontent.com/boxenergie/script_Pi/main/script_install.sh)`

+Then, you can look at the [Shield](https://github.com/boxenergie/sunshield_linky) for the connection between your raspberry and your Linky.

 Credits
 =================